 For two decades, Annie was one of the top poker players in the world.
 In 2004, she bested a field of 234 players to win her first World Series of Poker (WSOP) bracelet.
-The same year, she triumphed in the $2 million winnertake- all, invitation-only WSOP Tournament of Champions.
+The same year, she triumphed in the $2 million winner-take-all, invitation-only WSOP Tournament of Champions.
 In 2010, she won the prestigious NBC National Heads-Up Poker Championship.
 She retired from the game in 2012.
 Prior to becoming a professional poker player, Annie was awarded a National Science Foundation Fellowship to study Cognitive Psychology at the University of Pennsylvania, where she earned her master’s degree.
 In 2021 she returned to her alma mater as a Visiting Scholar, and also teaches executive education there.

 Annie now spends her time writing, coaching and speaking on a range of topics such as decision fitness, emotional control, productive decision groups and embracing uncertainty.
-She is a regularly sought-after public speaker, addressing thousands in keynote remarks at conferences for organizations ranging from the Investment Management Consultants Association to the Big Ten Conference.
-She has been brought in to speak to the executive teams or sales forces of organizations like Marriott, Gaylord Resorts and Ultimate Software, among others.
-She is a sought-after speaker in the financial sector, with clients such as Susqehanna International Group and CitiBank.
-Annie regularly shares her observations on decision making and critical thinking skills on her blog, Annie’s Analysis, and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).
+She is a sought-after public speaker, with engagements ranging from keynote remarks to workshops with executive teams and one-on-one coaching with C-Level executives.
+Her clients have ranged from CitiBank to the Big 10 to Susqehanna International Group.
+Annie regularly shares her observations on decision making and critical thinking skills in her newsletter and has shared her poker knowledge through a series of best-selling poker instruction and theory books, including Decide to Play Great Poker and The Middle Zone: Mastering the Most difficult Hands in Hold’em Poker (both co-authored with John Vorhaus).